 The New Age phenomenon is, mostly, a syncretistic ecumenism of the world's religions, spiritual revolution seeking to unite humanity in an

 emerging new astrological age.
-It is highly influenced by Hinduism and Buddhism (similar Eastern religions) and to a lesser extent
+It is highly influenced by Hinduism and Buddhism and, to a lesser, extent

 by Christian Gnosicism.